evangelistalab/forte/doc/adaptive.rst

 **CCVV_ALGORITHM**

 The type of algorithm used for the ccvv term.
-The fastest algorutm is the ccvv_ambit.
+The fastest algorithm is the ccvv_ambit.
 Both fly methods have the same memory requirements and are well paralleized through openmp.

 * Type: string
 * Possible values: CORE FLY_AMBIT FLY_LOOP
-* Default: FLY_LOOP
+* Default: FLY_AMBIT